Eureka !

 Take another example.
 An amateur operating several nights each year at Pic-du-Midi monitoring the sun activity or even being paid to observe Jupiter using major observatory equipment does not qualify him/her as a professional astronomer; he/she is qualify as an amateur doing professional work.

 That occurs each time a researcher gets some money to do his/her experiments.
-(S)He has then to find observers to do the so-called boring job.
-In some case amateurs have the opportunity to do the tedious job of looking the sky all night long from a far exotic site, compare pictures or measure data plots.
-In fact there are a few happy amateurs whose astronomy pictures are hard to distinguish of that taken by the HST (without getting closer).
-But do not dream, these opportunities are not numerous but occasionally it happens.
+He has then to find observers to do the so-called boring job.
+In some cases amateurs have the opportunity to do the tedious job of looking the sky all night long from a far exotic site, compare pictures or measure data plots.

-We often read here and there or heard in meetings that large amateurs scopes are useless to conduct a research program.
+We often read here and there or hear in meetings that large amateurs scopes are useless to conduct a research program.
 Strange opinion, doesn't it...
 Indeed, this assertion is not true.
 For those who like to do a rigorous science, large instruments will always be appreciated.

 This idea finds however a logical explanation.

-An amateur trying to get good results in astrophotography or applied sciences is soon or late interested in buying an instrument as large as possible, up to 1 meter of aperture for the largest.
-And one day he/she enters into the "realm of professionals".
-Usually this people is "lost" for the amateur community.
+Usually this people is almost "lost" for the amateur community.
 The others, ourselves, remain and have to satisfy with smaller instruments, largely commercialized which present occasionally an exceptional quality.
 But what we lost there we gain it here by another appreciated advantage : amateurs are not constraint by a fixed observatory, we have a greater mobility than professionals and may count on a large number of observers.

-So the remaining question is not to know if such or such people is an amateur or a professional but rather does he/she wants to make scientific observations ?
+So the remaining question is not to know if such or such people is an amateur or a professional but rather does he/she wants to make scientific observations or to participate in a scientific project ?
 If the answer is largely "yes", this people should move into the professional community.
-The other solution is participating in professional projects by subscribing first in international amateur networks like ALPO, AAVSO, NOAO, IMS, ISN, etc which data are analyzed by worldwide experts.

 - The 16" SCT maintained by NOAO is involved in an amateur astrophotography program